 Murine liver tumors often fail to recapitulate the complexity of human hepatocellular carcinoma (HCC), which might explain the difficulty to translate preclinical mouse studies into clinical science.
-The aim of this study was to evaluate a subtyping approach for murine liver cancer models with regard to etiology-defined categories of human HCC, comparing genomic changes, histomorphology, and IHC profiles.
-Sequencing and analysis of gene copy-number changes [by comparative genomic hybridization (CGH)] in comparison with etiology-dependent subsets of HCC patients of The Cancer Genome Atlas (TCGA) database were conducted using specimens (75 tumors) of five different HCC mouse models: diethylnitrosamine (DEN) treated wild-type C57BL/6 mice, c-Myc and AlbLTlphaeta transgenic mice as well as TAK1 $^{LPC-KO}$ and Mcl- $1^{\Delta hep}$ mice.
-Digital microscopy was used for the assessment of morphology and IHC of liver cell markers (A6-CK7/ 19, glutamine synthetase) in mouse and n = 61 human liver
+The aim of this study was to evaluate a subtyping approach for murine liver cancer models with regard to etiology-defined categories of human HCC: comparing genomic changes, histomorphology and immunohistochemistry profiles.
+Sequencing and analysis of gene copy number changes (by CGH) in comparison with etiology-dependent subsets of HCC patients of the TCGA database was conducted using specimens (75 tumors) of five different HCC mouse models: di-ethyl-nitrosamine [DEN]-induced wild type C57BL/6 mice, c-Myc and AlbLTαβ transgenic mice as well as TAK1^{LPC-KO} and McI-1^{Δhep} mice.
+Digital microscopy was used for assessment of morphology and immunohistochemistry of liver cell markers (A6-CK7/19, glutamine synthetase) in mouse and n=61 human liver tumors.
+Tumor CGH-profiles of DEN-treated mice and c-Myc transgenic mice matched alcohol-induced HCC, including morphological findings (abundant inclusion bodies, fatty change) in the DEN model.
+Tumors from AlbLTαβ transgenic mice and TAK1^{LPC-KO} models revealed the highest overlap with NASH-HCC CGH-profiles.
+Concordant morphology (steatosis, lymphocyte infiltration, intratumor heterogeneity) was found in AlbLTαβ murine livers.
+CGH profiles from the McI-1^{Δhep} model displayed HCC similarities with hepatitis induced and characteristic human-like phenotypes (fatty change, inter- and intratumor heterogeneity).
+Our findings demonstrate that stratifying preclinical mouse models along etiology-oriented genotypes and human-like phenotypes is feasible.
+This closer resemblance of preclinical models is expected to better recapitulate HCC subgroups, and thus increase their informative value.